romanchechyotkin/pg_doorman/BINARY_UPGRADE.md

 ## Binary upgrade

-When you send a SIGINT signal to the pg_doorman process, the binary updates begin.
+When you send a `SIGINT` signal to the pg_doorman process, the binary upgrade begins.
-The old pg_doorman instance executes the "exec" command and starts a new, daemonized process.
+The old pg_doorman instance executes the exec command and starts a new, daemonized process.
-This new process uses the SO_REUSE_PORT parameter and the operating system sends traffic to the new instance.
+This new process uses the `SO_REUSE_PORT` parameter, and the operating system sends traffic to the new instance.
 After that, the old instance closes its socket for incoming connections.

-We then give the option to complete any current queries and transactions within the specified `shutdown_timeout` (10s).
+We then give the option to complete any current queries and transactions within the specified `shutdown_timeout` (10 seconds).
-After successful completion of each query or transaction, we return an error code of `5806` to the client, indicating that they need to reconnect.
+After successful completion of each query or transaction, we return an error code `58006` to the client, indicating that they need to reconnect.
 After reconnecting, the client can safely retry their queries.

 ### OffTopic:

-Repeating query (without code `58006`) may cause problems described [here](https://github.com/lib/pq/issues/939)
-Recommendation: be careful when using `github.com/lib/pq` or `database/sql`.
+Repeating query (without code `58006`) may cause problems described [here](https://github.com/lib/pq/issues/939) **Recommendation**: be careful when using `github.com/lib/pq` or `database/sql`.